derwok/tailor/README.md

 # tailor
 A wrapper for ```tail -F``` that keeps a list of the last used files and allows to chose via simple menu

+## Further Features
+* Respects terminal width & height (but only once at launch time!
+Not dynamically)
+* If access to file is not granted, tries to 'sudo tail -F'
+* Sorts last used file to top of list

 ## Usage
 ### tailor [-h | --help]
 Show help